jadoint/micro/README.md

-# micro
+# Micro

 Production-ready template for Go + React / Redux microservice applications.
 Sample website running micro: [https://www.davidado.com/](https://www.davidado.com/)

 ## Why?

-This is meant to be a production-ready template for more complex applications so it may seem needlessly complicated just for a blog.
+Micro is a production-ready template for more complex applications so it may seem needlessly complicated just for a blog.
 I went the microservices route primarily because in my current monoliths, database schema changes and large updates to big tables (> 50 GB) cause slave lag that affects all other unrelated services.
 Separating domains into their own databases and codebases was a way to reduce side effects to other services so that a disruption in one does not affect the other (e.g. if the user service goes down, you can still view the blog posts but you just won't see the author).

-Shared dependencies are located in `/pkg` and are currently a weak point in this project but versioning should help mitigate some of that risk (maybe Go modules when I get around to it).

 One peculiarity you might notice is the call to two (or more) APIs when one can do like a call to `/api/v1/blog/1` and then `/api/v1/blog/1/blog_1_20190911180259.json`.
 I've placed requests for content that does not change very often under the `.json` extension to enable caching for large text data.
 You can configure your server to set a long max-age header for `.json` responses which tells a user's browser to cache that post for future visits.
 Better yet, you can place your application behind a reverse proxy like Cloudflare and set a Page Rule like `www.yoursite.com/*.json` => `Cache Level: Cache Everything` and `Edge Cache TTL: a month` so that all requests for that resource are delivered by their CDN.
 Doing this for one of my popular applications reduced my cloud egress bandwidth costs by 60%.